 Despite Hume’s effort to demonstrate that necessary connection cannot be proven, it’s difficult to think what Hume has in mind when he says that it’s possible that some object in existence doesn’t have a cause.
 This goes against all our common sensations and rational thought processes, so it is hard to picture what that object would be.
 Hume is not suggesting that we should visualise such an object, rather that the proposition of necessary connection can’t strictly be proven.

-Hume’s basic argument in Section 3 can be summarised as follows: because we can visualise any item existing on its own and distinct from other items, this is enough to show that the item does not necessarily have to have a cause.
+Hume’s basic argument in Section 3 can be summarised as follows: because we can visualise any item existing on its own and distinct from other items, this is enough to show that the item does not necessarily have to have a cause, a relationship with any other object.
 This argument does not seem persuasive.
 It seems to be based on the premise that because something is possible in theory, it is also possible in fact.
 You could apply the same argument to any number of ideas, for example, because God is possible in theory, it would be wrong to adopt an atheist point-of-view.

 Section 6: Of the Inference from the Impression to the Idea

 Therefore, we must look elsewhere to discover where that relationship is established.
 If reason cannot provide the answer, then we must turn to experience.
 We remember the fact that we have often experienced event A along with even B, so we draw the conclusion that the two are necessarily connected.
 Although we only ever experience one original impression – the very first encounter with the conjunction, as all subsequent occurrences are merely copies of existing ideas – the repeated experience does have an impact, helping to reinforce ideas of cause and effect.
-Eventually, if the constant conjunction is strong enough, we form the idea of necessary connection.
+Eventually, if the constant conjunction is strong enough and the other two requirements of causality are present – contiguity and priority in time – we form the idea of necessary connection.